 Discharge and/or application of process solids to the subsurface disposal area is prohibited.

-Discharge of high strength salinity waste (e.g., water softener brine, ion exchange regeneration brine, boiler blowdown) is prohibited.
+Discharge of water softener brine is prohibited.

-Discharge of waste to an unlined pond is prohibited, except as stipulated in the Pond Specifications section for existing ponds at Tier 1 facilities and for regional water board approved existing ponds at Tier 2, 3, and 4 facilities.
-Discharge to new or expanding unlined wastewater ponds is prohibited.
+Discharge of waste to an unlined pond is prohibited except as otherwise provided in this General Order.

-Discharge of waste to spreading basins, permeable basins, or other similar rapid infiltration or high rate land application systems is prohibited.
+Discharge of waste to spreading basins, permeable basins, or other similar rapid infiltration or high rate land application systems is prohibited except as otherwise provided in this General Order.

 Discharge of domestic wastewater to a process water treatment system, process water pond, LAA, or any surface water is prohibited.

+Discharge of process wastewater to a domestic wastewater treatment system (e.g., septic system) is prohibited.

-Discharge of commingled process water and domestic wastewater to an SDS is prohibited, except as stipulated in the Technical Reporting Provisions section for addressing an existing commingled system.
+Discharge of commingled process water and domestic wastewater to an SDS is prohibited, except as stipulated in the Technical Provisions section for addressing an existing commingled system.

+Discharge of domestic wastewater to the subsurface disposal area is prohibited, except as stipulated in the Subsurface Disposal Specifications section, whereby treated wastewater from separate process water and domestic wastewater systems may be directed to the same subsurface disposal area with regional water board approval.

-Effluent Limitations
+Effluent Limitations (Tiers 2, 3, and 4)

-The Discharger shall notify the regional water board when an effluent limit is exceeded.
+The Discharger shall notify the regional water board when an effluent limitation is exceeded in a Compliance Letter as described in the MRP.

+The annual total process water discharge flow from the winery, including process water generated from outdoor processing areas, and measured prior to treatment (e.g., before discharged to a pond, LAA, or SDS) shall not exceed the permitted process water design flow stated in the facility NOA.

 Average BOD loading to the LAA shall not exceed 100 lb/ac/d over the course of any discharge cycle (i.e., irrigation cycle).

-Instantaneous (day of application) BOD loading to the LAA shall not exceed 300 lb/ac/d.
+BOD loading shall be determined using a moving average of the three most recent BOD process water sample results.

+Application of waste constituents to the LAA shall be at agronomic rates as demonstrated with an annual nitrogen balance for the plants grown at the LAA.
+Nitrogen application rates shall not exceed the crop agronomic rate as defined in this General Order.
+Crop uptake values used to calculate agronomic rates shall be determined using one of the following methods:

+Analytical results from representative plant tissue samples collected from the crops harvested or removed from the site.

+Crop uptake values specified from one of the following sources:

+California League of Food Processors, 2007, Manual of Good Practice for Land Application of Food Processing/Rinse Water.

+Western Plant Health Association, 2002, Western Fertilizer Handbook, 9th edition.

+A Discharger proposed crop uptake value (e.g., from a published reference) subject to approval by the regional water board.

-Daily discharge flow to the subsurface disposal area shall not exceed one gallon per square foot of discharge trench per day (1 gal/sqft/d), except as stipulated in the Provisions (Technical Reporting) section for modifying an existing SDS.
-New and expanding SDSs shall comply with the daily discharge flow limit.
+Daily discharge flow to the subsurface disposal area shall not exceed one gallon per square foot of discharge trench per day (1 gal/sqft/d), except as stipulated in the Technical Provisions section for updating an existing SDS.

-For Tiers 2, 3, and 4: The Dischargers shall monitor the treated SDS effluent.
-The SDS effluent shall be measured weekly prior to discharge to the subsurface disposal area and shall not exceed total nitrogen of 10 mg/L, BOD of 300 mg/L, and TSS of 330 mg/L.
+The Dischargers shall monitor the treated SDS effluent.
+The SDS effluent shall be measured prior to discharge to the subsurface disposal area and shall not exceed total nitrogen of 10 mg/L, BOD of 300 mg/L, and TSS of 330 mg/L.